dan-nagle/h2m/README.txt

 Step 1: Translate the desired header file from C to Fortran using h2m: h2m -out=module_header.f90 ./header.h

 Step 2: Compile the C code into an object file.
-Any major C compiler should work, but GCC is used for the example: gcc  -c -I. -o c_source.o c_source.c
+Any reliable C compiler should work, but GCC is used for the example: gcc  -c -I. -o c_source.o c_source.c